 A group of early childhood professionals and parents from the Bayfield area joined together in 1994 with the goal of establishing a developmentally appropriate preschool program to serve the needs of Bayfield children.
 Pine River Early Learning Center was opened in 1995, the outgrowth of their efforts.
 Five years later, a second classroom was established and two years after that, the group received non-profit status under the name Bayfield Early Education Programs, Inc. (BEEP).

-Currently, four classrooms are in operation, offering both full-day and extended days (afterschool) programs.
+Currently, five classrooms are in operation, offering both full-day, half day, and extended days (afterschool) programs.
 We follow the Bayfield School District calendar closely, i.e. we are closed for all major holidays and most District in service work days.

 BEEP is a non-profit organization with a 501(c)3 designation.
 As such, our only sources of income are from tuition, donations, and fundraisers.
 We must continually fundraise to keep our tuition costs down and affordable for our families.